-One of the kings of the mobile world, Samsung has built itself into a massive mobile and electronics empire, though its story actually starts much earlier — in 1938, actually.
-Over the years the company has evolved significantly, bringing innovation into countless markets going well beyond just mobile and electronics.
+One of the mobile world kings, Samsung, has built itself into a massive mobile and electronics empire, though its story starts much earlier — in 1938.
+Over the years, the company has evolved significantly, bringing innovation into countless markets going well beyond just mobile and electronics.

-Samsung’s story is an interesting one, full of both highs and lows.
+Its story is interesting, full of both highs and lows.
 Let’s explore some of the more interesting facts about this Korean giant.

 Right from its founding, Lee Byung-chul believed his new company was the start of something much bigger.
 The company’s name choice reflected this ambition.
 Built from the Korean words sam (three) and sung (stars), the tri-star symbol (三星) is said to culturally represent something “big, numerous, and powerful.”

 This was a pretty bold claim for a trading company of forty employees dealing in locally grown produce and the creation of noodles.
 Since then, Samsung’s found its way into a lot more than just noodle-making, which leads us to another interesting fact.

 While some of you may already know this, the Korean company is way more than just an electronics and mobile producer.
 The Samsung Group has 59 unlisted companies and 19 listed, all with their primary listings on the Korean exchange.
 These companies range from construction to financial services, shipbuilding, and even medical industries.
 Samsung Electronics, alone, employs over 267,000 people as of 2020, across 80 different countries, including Korea.